JobiJoba/DatasourceIndexer/README.md

 ## Synopsis

-Modules that allow you to index your datasource item into the _content field of the referred item
+Modules that allow you to index your datasource item into the _content field of the page item

 ## Features